Nom-nom-hub/blueprint-kit/templates/commands/goal.md

     7. Identify stakeholders (if involved)
     8. Return: SUCCESS (goals ready for blueprint creation)

-4. Write the goals to GOALS_FILE using the template structure, replacing placeholders with concrete details derived from the goals description (arguments) while preserving section order and headings.
+4. OVERWRITE the content of GOALS_FILE using the template structure, replacing placeholders with concrete details derived from the goals description (arguments) while preserving section order and headings.

 5. **Goals Quality Validation**: After writing the initial goals, validate them against quality criteria: